pax 3 review

 Filling the oven with some freshly ground Prismatic Jack from Pilot Farms afterward was equally rewarding, imprinting even.

-Compared to other refined methods of consumption, even my Heir water pipe lit with a hemp wick doesn’t taste as good, although it’s a close 2nd.
+Compared to other refined methods of consumption, even my heirloom water pipe lit with a hemp wick doesn’t taste as good, although it’s a close 2nd.

-Being able to gradually increase the oven temp of the PAX vape lets you slowly wade into the terpene profile of any given flower, savoring its nuisances in single-degree increments if you so please.
+Being able to gradually increase the PAX vape’s oven temperature allows you to explore the terpene profile of any given flower, savoring its nuances in single-degree increments.

 After running a few tests and after months had passed, I realized the PAX makes a great low-profile consumption device.

-The vapor that it produces, however, well beautifully aromatic, will immediately, dissipate in a surprisingly rapid manner, making it way more stealth than smoking a joint for example where the smoke just seems to kind of linger and has that classic burnt smell.
+The vapor that it produces, however, is beautifully aromatic.
+It will immediately dissipate in a surprisingly rapid manner, making it way more stealthy than smoking a joint, for example, where the smoke just seems to kind of linger and has that classic burnt smell.

-The secondhand smell from a PAX is more like a bathroom mister air fresher.
-Upon the first pump, the smell is strong, but it quickly diffuses or evaporates or whatever (I’m not a scientist), and you’re back to square one, almost scent free.
+The secondhand smell from a PAX is more like a bathroom air freshener than a bong rip exhale.
+Upon the first pump, the scent is strong, but it quickly diffuses or evaporates (I’m not a scientist), and you’re back to square one, almost scent-free.

-Cleaning out the little oven that heats the plant material at first seemed like kind of a pain in the ass because you need alcohol, ear swabs, and pipe cleaners to be effective.
-The little grate that blocks the flower from entering the core of the device can also require a little soak in the isopropyl once and a while too.
+At first, cleaning out the little oven that heats the plant material seemed like a pain in the ass because you need alcohol, ear swabs, and pipe cleaners to be effective.
+The little grate that blocks the flower from entering the core of the device can also require a little soak in isopropyl once in a while.

-That said, now that I’ve owned a glass and ceramic water pipe for a while the cleaning routine for the PAX seems quite simple in comparison.
+That said, now that I’ve owned a glass and ceramic water pipe for a while, the cleaning routine for the PAX seems quite simple.

-First, popping open the oven is super easy and you don’t have to be delicate with the device, compared to glass.
-Second, it’s far easier to remove the resinous vaped material from the stainless steel oven chamber than it is the gunk from inside the downstem or off the inside of a glass bong.
+First, popping open the oven is super easy, and you don’t have to be delicate with the device compared to glass.
+Second, it’s far easier to remove the resinous vaped material from the stainless steel oven chamber than the gunk from inside the downstem or off the inside of a glass bong.

 The whole point of this website is to honestly and transparently communicate my experiences in a way that they may be of real practical value to someone else who is in their own stage of establishing a long-lasting relationship with cannabis.

-As such I thought long and hard about some things that after 4 years of use I would say may edge into the territory of “slightly annoying”.
 To be clear, there is nothing about the device I hate.
-If I hated it this review would not exist or it would be considerably negative.
-That said nothing is perfect and one day a PAX 4 will come out having addressed some user feedback of that I’m certain.
+If I hated it, this review would not exist or be considerably negative.
+That said, nothing is perfect, and one day a PAX 4 will come out having addressed some user feedback of which I’m certain.

-On the whole, especially as a beginner in the world of extremely potent cannabis I got 12-15 sessions out of one full oven.
+On the whole, especially as a beginner in the world of highly potent cannabis, I got 12-15 sessions out of one full oven.
 This is because:

-• I was a new smoker with low tolerance so a few puffs would do it
+• I was a new smoker with low tolerance, so that a few puffs would do it

 • I would start low and work my way up temperature-wise

-• I suspect PAX averages out no0bs vs pros and how big/hot they rip for heir declared 8-10 sessions.
+• I suspect PAX averages out no0bs vs pros and how big/hot they rip for their declared 8-10 sessions.

-I’m hopeful that a newer battery tech will come along one day that will make a PAX 4 or 5 or 10, however long it takes, good for a solid 40-50 rips.
-This way you could charge it once and bring it on an extended camping trip into the middle of nowhere no worries.
+I’m hopeful that a newer battery tech will come along one day, making a PAX 4 or 5 or 10, however long it takes, good for a solid 40-50 rips.
+You could charge it once and bring it on an extended camping trip into the middle of nowhere, no worries.

-One of the coolest features of the PAX in my opinion was the accompanying app that you could manage from your smartphone.
+One of the coolest features of the PAX was the accompanying app that you could manage from your smartphone.
 The app was like a virtual assistant who guided green tokers through their journey of discovering the magical properties of the good plant.

 But the lawyers (I’m guessing) at Apple with sticks up their asses used their monopoly power to pull the plug on that because heaven forbid we provide functionality for a cannabis brand if it hasn’t been legalized federally yet.